 However, several factors can influence a potential teaching salary, from the subject you teach to the size of the district, how much experience you have and the location of your teaching job.
+Here are some considerations to keep in mind to help you determine what you should expect to earn when becoming a teacher in Texas.

 In Texas, the state says you must earn a minimum annual salary (based on a 10-month contract) that is based on years of credited experience.
 Each year, the TEA updates its state minimum salary schedule for classroom teachers.
-These amounts also apply to full-time librarians, full-time counselors and full-time registered nurses who work in a school district.

 Depending on where you teach, your salary may differ from one region to another.
 In Texas, the state is divided into 20 regions.

+You may also be able to take advantage of loan forgiveness programs during your teaching career if you accept a position that falls in under some of these teacher shortage areas.
 It’s important to check these approved shortage areas each year, as they can change from school year to school year.

 As enrollment in schools continues to rise in districts across Texas, so does the need for teachers.
 Want to know more?
 You can read more about what it takes to become an educator in Texas in our article, Education And Training Needed To Become A Teacher.